 Input VAT represents the taxes paid on purchases of goods and services which can be recovered as tax credit against future output VAT liability of the Company.

-Others include advances to suppliers, terminal refilling and other plant repairs that are amortized within one (1) year.
+Others include advances to suppliers for various plant repairs that are amortized within one (1) year.

 10. PROPERTY, PLANT AND EQUIPMENT AT REVALUED AMOUNTS (NET)